buxtronix/am43/README.md

 $ mosquitto_sub -h <mqtt_server> -t am43/all/set -m CLOSE
 ```

-Note that only one BLE client can connect to the AM43 at a time.
-So you cannot
-have multiple controllers or have the device app (Blind Engine) running at
-the same time.

-It's recommended that you configure your AM43 devices with the native app first.

 ## Home Assistant configuration

 The MQTT topics are set to integrate natively with Home Assistant.
 Once both